ForgottenProgramme/conda-pypi/docs/quickstart.md

 ### Indexing a local wheel directory

-If you have a collection of `.whl` files locally, you can turn the directory into a conda channel using `conda pypi index`:
+If you have a collection of `.whl` files locally, you can turn the directory into a conda channel using `conda pypi index`.
+Wheels must sit in per-package subdirectories (not directly in the channel root), and only pure Python (`py3-none-any`) wheels are indexed.

 ```bash
 conda pypi index path/to/my_wheels/